merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 If you look at this list, one visitor stands out: With a high engagement value of 700 and 38 visits so far.
 This visitor seems to be a very good candidate to hand over to your sales department to follow up on.

 ## Conclusion
 For me, the engagement value is one of the most powerful concepts of Sitecore.
 It focuses heavily on business value, is easy to use and simplifies complex tasks like evaluating the success of a test or campaign to a simple number comparison.
-It can be used consistently throughout your whole website to assess the value of your content **and** your contacts and supports your marketers in focusing on the right aspects of your online presence.
+It can be used consistently throughout your whole website to assess the value of your content **and** your contacts, and supports your marketers in focusing on the right aspects of your online presence.
 Whether you can use the Sitecore Marketing features correctly depends on whether you understand the engagement value.

 ## FAQ
 Use this FAQ to verify your understanding of the engagement value or come back if you have a question.

 #### Why would I use something like the engagement value when I can look at each goal separately?
 The idea of the engagement value is to get a holistic view over the effects of your content changes.
 When you look at separate goals it is easy to neglect unintended negative side effects that your changes might incur elsewhere.
-In addition, your marketers might not know or understand all the goals of your website, so having a simple numeric value simplifies the evaluation of your experiments.
+In addition, your marketers might not know or understand all the goals of your website, so having a single numeric value simplifies the evaluation of your experiments.

 #### Do I have to use the engagement value?
 No, you can always look at each goal separately.
 Note that this might complicate the use of Sitecore Analytics and some other built-in functionality.

-#### I have 2 products with very different profits.
+#### I sell 2 products with very different profits.
 How do I reflect that in Sitecore?
 You should define 2 separate goals with different engagement scores that are relative to the business value, e.g., 100 engagement points for the more profitable product and 60 for the less profitable one.

 #### I have added a new product to my offering that has a higher profit than any other, but my most engaging goal has already 100 points.
 What should I do?